mbabynames search ✿

 Holden Theodore

-Put "noble and strong" next to "gift of God" and you get a name that feels considered.
+Put "deep valley" next to "gift of God" and you get a name that feels considered.
 Holden Theodore works on paper and out loud.
 Both names are 2 syllables, creating a balanced, symmetrical sound.

 Bold contrast